-I received my PhD in History/Art History from the Open University in 2020 with a thesis entitled 'The Museum of London 1976-2007: Reimagining Metropolitan Narratives in Postcolonial London'.
-Before this I studied History (BA Hons) and Modern World History (MA) at Brunel University London from 2008-2015.
+I received my PhD in History from the Open University in 2020 with a thesis entitled 'The Museum of London 1976-2007: Reimagining Metropolitan Narratives in Postcolonial London'.
+I received my BA (Hons) in History and MA in Modern World History from Brunel University London from 2008-2015.

-Broadly speaking, my research is concerned with the place and value of empire in British culture in the twentieth and twenty-first century.
+I am currently a visiting fellow at The Open University in the Department of Arts and Humanities, and a General Assistant Editor for H-Material Culture.
+I received my PhD in History from the Open University in 2020 with a thesis entitled 'The Museum of London 1976-2007: Reimagining Metropolitan Narratives in Postcolonial London'.
+I received my BA (Hons) in History and MA in Modern World History from Brunel University London from 2008-2015.
+My research is concerned with the place and value of empire in British culture in the twentieth and twenty-first century.
 Specifically, I am interested in the museum as a site for examining shifting representations of empire and public engagement with histories of empire.
 My research is interdisciplinary, and I work across the fields of imperial history, material culture studies, museum studies and critical heritage studies.
-More recently, I have developed research interests in the social power of architecture and the power that space and architecture assert over the museum visiting experience, especially how museum design affects representations of empire.
+More recently, I have become interested in the social power of architecture and the power that space and architecture assert over the museum visiting experience, especially how museum design affects the way the public understand histories of empire.

 As a Visiting Fellow I have been helping to develop new teaching resources for the Ferguson Centre for African and Asian Studies at the Open University with Dr John Slight.
 I have recently concluded the first stage of one of several projects: Biographies of Notable Female African and Asian figures from the 19th and 20th Centuries.
 This resource was developed as a starting point for understanding social, cultural and political changes in Africa and Asia, with a particular emphasis on feminist politics, suffrage movements, independence movements and anti-colonial activism: Ferguson Centre, 'Biographies of Notable Female African and Asian figures from the 19th and 20th Centuries', http://www.open.ac.uk/arts/research/ferguson-centre/teaching (Sam Aylett & John Slight)